Learning from Informants: Relations between Learning Success Criteria: Informant Learning

 \subsection{Convergence Criteria and Locking Sequences}

 Convergence criteria tell us what quality of the approximation and syntactic accuracy of the learners' eventual hypotheses are necessary to call learning successful.
 Further, we proof that learning success implies the existence of sequences on which the learner is locked in a way corresponding to the convergence criterion.
-Locking sequences are a helpful tool to show that a collection of languages cannot be learned in a certain way.
+We will use locking sequences to show that a collection of languages cannot be learned in a certain way.

 \begin{definition} Let $M$ be a learner and $\CalL$ a collection of languages.
 Further, let $a \in \N\cup\{\ast\}$ and $b \in \N_{>0}\cup\{\ast,\infty\}$. \begin{enumerate} \item Let $L \in \CalL$ be a language and $I \in \Inf(L)$ an informant for $L$ presented to $M$. \begin{enumerate} \item We call $h=(h_t)_{t\in\N} \in \ISeq{\N}$, where $h_t := M(I[t])$ for all $t \in \N$, the \emph{learning sequence of $M$ on $I$}. \item $M$ \emph{learns $L$ from $I$ with $a$ anomalies and vacillation number $b$ in the limit}, for short $M$ $\Lim^a_b$-learns $L$ from $I$ or $\Lim_b^a(M,I)$, if there is a time $t_0 \in \N$ such that $|\,\{\, h_t \mid t \geq t_0 \,\}\,| \leq b$ and for all $t \geq t_0$ we have $W_{h_t}=^a L$. \end{enumerate} \item $M$ \emph{learns $\CalL$ with $a$ anomalies and vacillation number $b$ in the limit}, for short $M$ $\Lim^a_b$-learns $\CalL$, if $\Lim^a_b(M,I)$ for every $L\in\CalL$ and every $I \in \Inf(L)$. \end{enumerate} \end{definition}